defenseunicorns/pepr-legacy/docs/monitoring.md

 ## Implementation

-Proposed implementation, to start, is to create Kyverno policies to create a `NetworkPolicies` for each:
+Proposed implementation, to start, is to make Kyverno policies to create `NetworkPolicies` plus appropriate resources for each of the below:

 1. pod with the appropriate annotation
 2. ServiceMonitor